gggliuye/cvx_learning/docs/ADMM/L1Norm.rst

 see their results `here <http://stanford.edu/~boyd/papers/admm/lasso/lasso_example.html>`_ and `here with LSQR <http://stanford.edu/~boyd/papers/admm/lasso/lasso_lsqr_example.html>`_ .

 **The least squares (LSQR) algorithm** is an adaptation of the conjugate gradients (CG) method for rectangular matrices.
- Analytically, LSQR for A*x = b produces the same residuals as CG for the normal equations A'*A*x = A'*b, but LSQR possesses more favorable numeric properties and is thus generally more reliable. `LSQR <https://www.mathworks.com/help/matlab/ref/lsqr.html#mw_783f22d5-a612-4382-acb8-a4635fb42b52>`_ .
+ Analytically, LSQR for Ax = b produces the same residuals as CG for the normal equations A'Ax = A'b, but LSQR possesses more favorable numeric properties and is thus generally more reliable. `LSQR <https://www.mathworks.com/help/matlab/ref/lsqr.html#mw_783f22d5-a612-4382-acb8-a4635fb42b52>`_ .